 However, it should be noted that they require a lot of water and land to grow.
-It is also essential to research the companies producing these oils to ensure they are not harming the ecosystem by creating the products.
+It is also essential to research the companies producing these oils to ensure they are not harming ecosystem types by creating the products.
 Ultimately, this mixture is a good choice, but their high resource use must be considered.

 4. Vegetable Margarine

 Another good alternative to palm oil is vegetable margarine.
 For those unfamiliar with vegetable margarine, it is a spread commonly used as a substitute for butter.
 It is made of a mix of oils like canola, sunflower, and rapeseed.

 Vegetable margarine is probably one of the most accessible options, too, since it is affordable and available in most grocery stores across the globe.
 In addition to that, it is a healthy option, too, being rich in omega-3 fatty acids, which are great for your heart.

 5. Canola Oil

 Why not try canola oil if the other palm oil alternatives do not appeal to you?
 Similarly to vegetable margarine, it is rich in omega-3 fatty acids and omega-6 fatty acids.
 It has very low levels of saturated fats, making it a good choice for your health.